jimmyislive/tapi/README.md

 The above means the following:

-1. There is one test in this file named 'get all existing users'
+1. There is one test in this file
 2. The framework will make a GET (the default) request to the endpoint api.example.com/users
 3. The framework will verify that the return status code is 200 (default)